cyberark/conjur-google-cloud-marketplace/README.md

 kubectl config set-context --current --namespace="$NAMESPACE"
 ```

-#### Install the application with Helm (v2) to your Kubernetes cluster
+#### Install the application with Helm (v2 or v3) to your Kubernetes cluster

-These instructions assume that your local `helm` client is version 2.
+These instructions assume that your local `helm` client is version 2 or version 3.

 This project uses the upstream [cyberark/conjur-oss Helm chart](https://github.com/cyberark/conjur-oss-helm-chart).
 (You do not need to clone or helm install this repo directly; this will be done indirectly via the helm install of conjur below.)